Pan dulce: Polvorones (wedding cookies)

 Polvorones (wedding cookies) are shortbread cookies, often eaten at weddings.
+They are fairly simple to make and can come in a variety of colors, such as pink.

-Yoyos (yo-yos)
+Yoyos (yo-yos) or Besos ("kisses")

-Yoyos (yo-yos) are a Mexican pastry named after the yo-yo toy, and is shaped exactly like it, but does not have the string.
-It has a filling which usually consists of raspberry jam.
+Yoyos (yo-yos), also known as Besos ("kisses"), are a Mexican pastry that resembles the shape of a yo-yo toy.
+They are sandwich cookies that have a filling typically consisting of raspberry or strawberry jam.

-Religious and seasonal pastries
+Religious and seasonal pan dulce

 With the invention of pan dulce in Mexico, other significant breads were produced to celebrate special occasions and traditions, such as rosca de reyes and pan de muerto.
 These special breads are part of the traditional customs that have been around for centuries.
 The stories behind these special occasional breads derive from religious beliefs, the dominant being Roman Catholic.